-- Improvement in OS, PFS and tumour shrinkage with vemurafenib was seen in patients regardless of age, gender, or disease risk factor.
+- Improvement in OS, PFS and tumour shrinkage with vemurafenib was seen in patients regardless of age, sex, or disease risk factor.

-BRIM2 is a global, single-arm, multicentre, open-label early-phase (phase II) study that enrolled 132 patients with previously treated BRAF V600 mutation-positive metastatic melanoma.
-The primary endpoint of the study was best overall response rate.
+BRIM2 was a global, single-arm, multicentre, open-label early-phase (phase II) study that enrolled 132 patients with previously treated BRAF V600 mutation-positive metastatic melanoma.
+The primary endpoint of the study was the best overall response rate.

 Data showed that: